chizhdev/chizhenka/en/index.md

       position: 'Early education teacher, Music teacher'
     - desc: >-
         I graduated from the Spanish Department of the Faculty of Foreign Languages in the Russian State Pedagogical University n.a.
 A.I.
-Gertsen in 2002.
+Herzen in 2002.
 I have been teaching Spanish to little ones and adults since 2000.
 I believe that learning a foreign language must be accompanied by the feeling of freedom and pleasure, it refers to any foreign language,